LiVEiT-Open-Source/LiVEiT/README.md

 > **To empower people to better understand themselves through open technology, shared knowledge and collaborative innovation.**

-We believe technology should be accessible, transparent and community-driven.
+We believe technology should be accessible, transparent and community driven.

 LiVEiT® has been created to encourage collaboration rather than competition, allowing individuals and organisations to build upon a shared foundation while giving improvements back to the community.